CSharp317/Portfolio/ASP.Net-Core-Dapper/README.md

 # ASP.NET Core with Dapper

 ## Why
-The majority of Microsoft documentation pushes Entity Framework (EF) as an ORM, which provides a code first approach to development.
-Unfortunately, [EF has a lot of overhead as an ORM](https://github.com/StackExchange/Dapper), whereas Dapper is twice as fast.
-I created this project to explore what implementing a Dapper Data Access Layer would look like.
+The vast majority of Mirosoft documentation is dominated by Entity Framework (EF) as an ORM, which provides a code first approach to development.
+EF as an ORM brings with it enormous overhead while Docker performs twice as quickly.
+I created this project to explore what implementing a Dapper DAL would look like if implemented within my and my team's code-base.

 ## Overview
 The goal of my architecture was to encapsulate any data access specific logic in the Repository layer of the app.
 I used the `Employee` object as an example. `EmployeeRepository` implements an abstract class which will dictate which data source it will use.
 In this case, it is using SQL (`SqlRepository`), but I also stubbed out Document and XML repositories.